Financial-Times/origami-build-service/README.md

 The [production][heroku-production] and [QA][heroku-qa] applications run on [Heroku].
 We deploy continuously to QA via [CircleCI][ci], You should never really deploy to QA manually. ~~We use a [Heroku pipeline][heroku-pipeline] to promote QA deployments to production~~.

-:warning: Currently we're having to manually deploy to production while we wait for Heroku Docker/pipeline support.
+:warning: We have to deploy to production manually while we wait for Heroku Docker/pipeline support.
 You'll need access to the Heroku Docker private beta, and to have logged into the registry:

 ```sh
 docker login --email=_ --username=_ --password=$(heroku auth:token) registry.heroku.com